soderlind/azure-insights-handler-for-monolog/README.md

 ### Updates
 Plugin updates are handled automatically via GitHub.
 No need to manually download and install updates.

+If installing from source (cloned repo) run `composer install` to pull the bundled Wonolog dependency.

 ### Azure Setup
 1. In Azure Portal create an Application Insights resource (or within existing Log Analytics workspace).